'I had no role' - Zidane credits dominant Isco for his Real Madrid resurgence | Goal.com

 "I had no role in Isco's recovery, I'm just glad about it," Zidane told reporters post-match.

 "He has personality and wants to play.
-He doesn't shy away from responsibly."
+He doesn't shy away from responsibility."

 102 -Isco Alarcón have made 102 & completed 96 passes vs Valencia, more than any other game in his career for @realmadriden (all competitions).
 Honey #SpanishSuperCup #SupercopadeEspaña #RealMadrid pic.twitter.com/Q6qT1kA5RH— OptaJose (@OptaJose) January 8, 2020